 As a condition of your mortgage, you must ensure that adequate insurance to cover loss and damage to the property is maintained throughout the mortgage term.
 You do not need to buy this insurance through Precise Mortgages.

 - Payment protection and life insurance

 Your mortgage payments are not automatically protected in the event of accident, sickness or unemployment.
 In view of this, you may wish to consider protecting yourself and your family against the potential loss of your income.
 If a situation arises where you are unable to work and as such struggle to meet your mortgage repayments, this could lead to the risk of you losing your home.
-Whilst we appreciate that it is a sensitive topic, you may also wish to consider life insurance to help ensure mortgage repayments in the event of your death.
+You may also wish to consider life insurance to help ensure mortgage repayments in the event of your death.

-Your financial adviser may be able to help you arrange payment protection or life insurance but it is not a condition of your mortgage that you have these policies.
-Please note that we are unable to advise you on the suitability of any arrangements that you may make, whether privately or through your financial adviser.
+Your financial adviser may be able to help you arrange payment protection or life insurance but it’s not a condition of your mortgage that you have these policies.
+We’re unable to advise you on the suitability of any arrangements you may make, whether privately or through your financial adviser.

 - What happens if you don’t make your monthly payments